Skip to main content

 Text To Speech

-Text To Speech is available in Lens Studio Asset Library.
+Check out a ready-to-go Text To Speech Example in Lens Studio Asset Library.
 Import the asset to your project, create new Orthographic camera and place the prefab under it.

 Voice Name